regeirk/ap_tools/README.md

 ap_tools
 ========

-Loose scripts and functions of personal use.
+Loose scripts and functions of personal use, mainly Physical Oceanography-related utilities.

+I expect some of the code contained herein to eventually find its way in the python-oceans module (https://github.com/ocefpaf/python-oceans).